Automated Testing Strategy - Enterprise Guide 2025

 2025 Recommendation: For new projects, choose Playwright.
 It has better support for modern applications, faster execution, and active development by Microsoft.

-Test Integration with CI/CD Pipeline
+Test integration with CI/CD pipeline

 Have great tests?
 Excellent.
 But if they don't run automatically on every push, it's like they don't exist.